 Saturday, 16 February 2013

-I was recently in the Ashmolean Museum, one of the oldest and greatest history museums in the world (certainly one of the greatest in terms of the quality of its research - it is, after all, a part of Oxford University).
+I was recently in the Ashmolean Museum, one of the oldest and greatest history museums in the world (certainly one of the greatest in terms of the quality of its research).
 As it is free to enter, like many museums in Britain, I tend to pop in there whenever I get the chance.
 I also happen to be an amateur epigrapher.
 Recently, I've been trying to find out more about the Cretan and Cypriot scripts - Linear A, Linear B, Cypriot, and so on - and as the Ashmolean happens to have some of the best Cretan and Cypriot collections in the world (especially for a museum of its size), I went in with a high-quality notepad and jotted down some samples for my own amusement.

 Wednesday, 13 February 2013

 There's a big buzz at the moment about the new programme, developed at Berkeley, to reconstruct past languages.
 The media is treating it as if it's an entirely new thing - as if the software alone gives academics the ability to reconstruct proto-languages - but, of course, it isn't, and most of the methods of historical linguistic analysis have been around for about 150 years.
 The computer just makes it easier.

 The most remarkable comments thread I've seen in a while has just been going down on Savage Minds.
 David Graeber has been trying to defend his book, Debt: The First 5,000 Years, from sceptical economists and sociologists, and the whole thing has descended into farce, with Berkeley economist Brad DeLong turning up, ad hominems flying about the place, and accusations of lying and misreading showing up in nearly every comment.